DavidMorgade/InteractiveRateComponent/README.md

-# What I learned
+# What I learned?

-In this section I learned how to transitions with positions on a little component that I can add later to other proyects!
+In this section I learned how to hide and display elements on click manipulating the DOM

 # How to change the styles of the component